AndrewJBateman/ionic-angular-world-data/README.md

 * [Inspiration](#inspiration)
 * [Contact](#contact)

-## General info
+## :books: General info

 * The [Rest Countries API](https://restcountries.eu/) has a number of endpoints that can be used to search for info.
 I have used the endpoints: All, Name & Region.
-The (API Response Example)[https://restcountries.eu/#api-endpoints-response-example] was useful to create my http interface classe.
+The [API Response Example](https://restcountries.eu/#api-endpoints-response-example) was useful to create my http interface classe.

-* The [Google Maps](https://cloud.google.com/maps-platform/maps/) API displays a interactive map of the chosen country that the user can zoom in and out of.
+* The [Google Maps](https://cloud.google.com/maps-platform/maps/) API displays an interactive map of the chosen country that the user can zoom in and out of.

-## Screenshots
+## :camera: Screenshots

 | ![Ionic page](./img/Countries1.png) | ![Ionic page](./img/Countries2.png) | ![Ionic categories page](./img/Countries3.png) |
 |:---:|:---:|:---:|